Adding UI Controls#

 When you move objects on the canvas, Mockups tries to suggest alignment relative to other objects on the canvas using smart guides.
 This makes alignment a little easier and makes your Mockups generally look neater.

-If you ever want to temporarily disable this feature, you can hold down the CTRL key (CMD key on Mac) while moving or resizing, and snapping will be turned off.
-If you want to turn this feature off entirely, you can do so by altering your config file settings.
+If you ever want to temporarily disable this feature, you can hold down the CTRL/CMD key while moving or resizing, and snapping will be turned off.

 Resizing UI Controls#